icons8/lunacy-docs/docs/interface.md

 ### Document pages

 Each document can include any number of pages.
 You can keep all you work on a single page or split it into several pages by components, if the project is large.
 For instance, if you are designing a website, you can opt to keep the desktop and mobile versions on separate pages.
-Or you can duplicate a page to save a snapshot of your current work and continue working the copy.
+Or you can duplicate a page to save a snapshot of your current work and continue working with the copy.
 In fact, the reasons for having multiple pages in a document are numerous and it is completely up to you to decide what approach to choose.
 The figure below shows a view of a page list.

 ![A view of a page list](public/interface-pagelist.png)